notgabry/white/README.md

 <div align="center">

 ## ⭐ White
-ChatGPT-3 on the terminal 🕶
+🌺 ChatGPT-3 on the terminal.

 </div>